moleculerjs/site/source/docs/runner.md

 ```

 ## Services loading logic
 If you define service files or folders in CLI arguments, the runner will try to load them.
 If you define folder(s), the runner will load all services `*.service.js` from this folder(s).
-Or else it find `SERVICES` and `SERVICEDIR` environment variables.
+You can define services & service folder with `SERVICES` and `SERVICEDIR` environment variables.

  1. If it find `SERVICEDIR` env, but isn't find `SERVICES` env, it'll load all services from the `SERVICEDIR` directory.
  2. If it find `SERVICEDIR` & `SERVICES` env, it'll load the specified services from the `SERVICEDIR` directory.